Distinctive Academic Opportunities

 Monmouth students have many opportunities to engage in substantive research with faculty members: throughout the academic year, in short-term intensive experiences in January and August, in summers of collaborative research in laboratories and field settings (with on-campus housing available).
 These opportunities are not reserved for seniors and juniors in the sciences, either!
 Many majors are structured so that students are introduced to research methods and techniques early in their studies, and become involved in genuine research quickly – as soon as the sophomore year, or even the second semester of the first year.

-Educational Garden & Mini-Farm
+Educational Garden & Market Farm

 Advising for National Scholarships and Fellowships